 Assessment to Determine Candidacy for Using Facilitated Communication - Guidance on the assessment that is needed to determine if someone is a good candidate for using facilitated communication.

-Best Practices in Facilitated Communication Training - Recommended Best Practices when using facilitated communication (adapted from the Facilitated Communication Institute Training Standards)
+Best Practices for Typing to Communicate and Facilitated Communication - Recommended Best Practices when using facilitated communication - Adapted from the Inclusion and Communication Initiatives (ICI) Training Standards, Center on Disability and Inclusion, Syracuse University.

-Facilitated Communication Training: Practice Guidelines and Validation Guidelines - Guidance developed in 1994 by the Vermont Facilitated Communication Network (now the Vermont Communication Task Force) to help ensure valid communication and provide safeguards against improper use of FC.
+Facilitated Communication Training: Practice Guidelines and Validation Guidelines - This guidance was developed in 1994 by the Vermont Facilitated Communication Network (now the Vermont Communication Task Force) to help ensure valid communication and provide safeguards against improper use of Facilitated Communication.

 Information on Facilitated Communication Training in Vermont - Summary of facilitated communication (FC) training that is available in Vermont and that is part of a total communication approach.